QosmicQi/XRBID/_sources/chapters/sourceids.md

 A visual representation of the SNR selection criteria applied to pre-classified X-ray sources in M83.
 See {cite:p}`hunt21` for more information.
 ```

 The X-ray luminosities of X-ray sources are calculated from the X-ray flux obtained from CSC.
-Future versions of `XRBID` will include the following function to help with this process:
+Future versions of `XRBID` will include a new module called `XRTools.py`, within which will be the following function to help with this process:

 ```
 def Lum(F, dist):